wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 When the life and death of all objects are determined, the GC will go through the PPP list again, and remove all references to dead PPPs.

-## Problems with this approach
+## Dead PPPs

-### Dead PPPs
+One problem with this approach is that the PPP list may contain dead objects.

-We recorded all PPPs, but not all PPPs are alive when GC starts.
+We recorded all PPPs when they are created, but when GC starts, not all recorded PPPs are still alive.
+This will result in pinning objects that no longer needs to be pinned.
+Let's see an example:

 ```
 Roots --------------> D